bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 # **Traffic Sign Recognition with Deep Learning**

-## Writeup

 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Classify traffic signs using a simple convolutional neural network
+* Classify traffic signs using a simple Convolutional Neural Network (CNN)
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images